 Every week, a few more Democrats are announcing presidential runs — and every week, leading presidential candidates are taking big steps to the left of where their party had previously been.
 It’s Democrats’ year of living dangerously.

 The week she entered the race, Senator Kamala Harris of California said we should get rid of private health insurance: a goal that the “Medicare for All” bill sponsored by self-described socialist Bernie Sanders, another potential contender, would almost entirely accomplish.
 Soon afterward, Senators Cory Booker of New Jersey, Kirsten Gillibrand of New York, and Elizabeth Warren of Massachusetts joined Harris and Sanders in …

 Something to Consider

 If you enjoyed this article, we have a proposition for you: Join NRPLUS.
-Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (conference calls, social-media groups, etc.).
+Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (through conference calls, social media groups, and more).
 And importantly, NRPLUS members help keep NR going.
-Consider it?